 Lilly Reich (June 16th 1885 - December 14th 1947) was a German modernist designer.
-She was a close collaborator of Ludwig Mies Van der Rohe.
-Lilly Reich was born in Berlin, Germany in the year 1885.
-She started her career as a designer of textiles and women's clothes.
+She was a close collaborator of Ludwig Mies van der Rohe.
+Lilly Reich was born in Berlin.
+Her career started as a designer of textiles and women's clothes.
 This experience was to be formative for her - giving her a particular interest in contrasting textures and materials, and specific skills with regard to the use of textiles in furniture.

 In 1908, after training to become an industrial embroiderer, Reich began working at the Viennese workshop of Josef Hoffmann.
 In 1911, she returned to Berlin and met Anna and Hermann Muthesius.
 In 1912, she became a member of the Deutscher Werkbund (German Work Federation).
 In 1920, she became the first female member of its board of directors.
 She was also a member of the Freie Gruppe fur Farbkunst (independent group for colour art) in the same organisation.
 In 1914, she collaborated on the interior design of the Haus der Frau (woman's house) at the Deutscher Werkbund exhibition in Cologne.
 She managed a studio for interior design, decorative art and fashion in Berlin until 1924.
 In the same year, she travelled to England and Holland with Ferdinand Kramer to view modern housing estates.
 Until 1926, she managed a studio for exhibition design and fashion in Frankfurt am Main and worked in the Frankfurt trade fair office as an exhibition designer.

 Collaboration with Mies van der Rohe